-Lyme disease in the south: 4 children infected at one camp
+4 children infected with Lyme disease in the south from one camp

 Some doctors have questioned the existence of Lyme disease in the south, but in their “Morbidity and Mortality Weekly Report,” published January 2020, the Centers for Disease Control and Prevention (CDC) describe 4 cases of Lyme disease in young children who attended a wilderness day camp in North Carolina.